samringer/samringer.github.io/_posts/2018-10-27-Wasserstein_Distance.md

 * Clipping the weights of all the weight matricies inside the discriminator so they stay within a fixed value.
 This is what was done in the [original WGAN paper](https://arxiv.org/abs/1701.07875).
 * Adding an extra term to our learnt Wasserstein distance loss function.
 This term penalises the discriminator if the norm of the gradients differ from 1.
 The resulting architecture is called [WGAN-GP](https://arxiv.org/abs/1704.00028), the GP standing for *Gradient-Penalty*.
 * [Spectral normalisation](https://arxiv.org/abs/1802.05957).
 This idea is more theoretically sound than the methods above.
 Each weight matrix of the discriminator is normalised in proportion to its largest eigenvalue.
 Doing so limits the 'stretchiness' of each matrix and ensures they are 1-Lipschitz.

-With any luck, you should now have enough knowledge of the Wasserstein distance to cringe everytime you read a GAN paper where an outdated loss function is used!